-Please let prospective UH Powerhouse Faculty know that the University of Houston is more than a Carnegie-designated Tier One public research university; we are a community of groundbreakers and innovators.
+Please let the prospective UH Powerhouse Faculty know that The University of Houston is more than a Carnegie-designated Tier One public research university; we are a community of groundbreakers and innovators.
 We are marketplace leaders.
 We are thought provokers.
 We are transforming education.
 This is Cougar nation.

 - Students come to UH from more than 137 nations and from across the world.